View Raymond Sinopoli's Obituary on SunHerald.com and share memories

 Biloxi

-Raymond Sinopoli, 87, passed away peacefully on Sunday, March 15, 2020 after a hard-fought battle against Parkinson's Disease.
+Raymond Sinopoli, 87 of Gulfport, passed away peacefully on Sunday, March 15, 2020 after a hard-fought battle against Parkinson's Disease.
 He was surrounded by his loving family.

 He is preceded in death by his parents, Charles and Hazel Sinopoli; his brothers, Charles, Jr. and Himbert Sinopoli; his beloved wife, Martha Pecoul Sinopoli; his daughter, Debbie Sinopoli, and great-grandson Jeremy Kirby.